NARI1108/BMI/README.md

 <ul>
     <li>
-           Material Design training (making a drop-down menuNavigationDrawer)
+           Learning how to round buttons
     </li>
      <li>
-           Learning how to work with phone vibration in Java language
+           Getting to know RadioButton and RadioGroup and working with them
      </li>
      <li>
            How to make a Timer in Android Studio